codingwatching/LEANN/benchmarks/laion/README.md

 # LAION Multimodal Benchmark

-A multimodal benchmark for evaluating image retrieval performance using LEANN with CLIP embeddings on LAION dataset subset.
+A multimodal benchmark for evaluating image retrieval and generation performance using LEANN with CLIP embeddings and Qwen2.5-VL for multimodal generation on LAION dataset subset.

 ## Overview